-To be eligible to apply for this bursary, candidates must provide:
+To be eligible for this bursary, candidates must:

-- written evidence of being recognised as a member of an Aboriginal and/or Torres Strait Islander community
+- be of Aboriginal and/or Torres Strait Islander descent

 How to apply